hillu/suricata/doc/userguide/configuration/global-thresholds.rst

 Where to track the rule matches.
 When using by_src/by_dst the tracking is done per IP-address.
 The Host table is used for storage.
 When using by_rule it's done globally for the rule.
+Option by_both used to track per IP pair of source and destination.
+Packets going to opposite directions between same addresses tracked as the same pair.

 count
 ^^^^^